Direct competition results from strong competiton for limited resource: Model and a brief summary of the results

 \section{Model and a brief summary of the results}

-In general, creatures require several different resource to survive and reproduce.
-Some resource might be in a strong competition with others, some resource might be sufficiently supplied, and some resource might not be in competition at all.
+In general, living organisms require several different resource to survive and reproduce.
+They might undergo strong competition for some resource, while some other resource might be sufficiently supplied so that it might not lead to competition at all.
 In case of phytoplankton species, resources are light and nutrients.
 Although tremendous amount of light is supplied from the sun, the competition for light still exists.
 Nutrient supplied from the bottom is also a limiting resource, and this dynamics might have much slower timescale compared to the competition for light (but slower dynamics do not imply less importance).
 There might exist some features that determine growth or death rates independently of resource competition.
+Here we consider a model that allows continuous distribution of species trait and resource type (by an abuse we sometimes refer to it as a trait too) for two reasons: first, a continuous model is more compatible with standard evolutionary models of physiological traits mentioned earlier; second, the mathematical analysis of a continuous model seems more general than a model with the finite and given number of species and resources (Note that our mathematical treatment allows distribution to converge to Dirac masses.
+Thus, although the rigorous proof is not given here, it implies that our model includes relatively simple ODE models as special cases.)

 Inspired by such phytoplankton ecology, our mechanistic model for a chemostat with continuous resource supply and continuous consumer population trait is given by